 Boost clock speed 4.3 GHz

 It is an ultimate gaming CPU, having a boost up 4.9 GHz, ZEN 3 architecture, and AM4 socket platform.
 Moreover, with 16 core and 32 threads, the CPU is ideal for gamers, serious content creators, multi-taskers, and power users.

 AMD Ryzen 5900X 2-AMD Ryzen 9 5900x is another outstanding gaming CPU built on Zen 3 architecture.
 With a huge IPC bost up for exceptional single-core performance and improved core-to-core latency, this is one of the most competitively priced mainstream gaming CPUs.

 In AMD Ryzen Zen 3 series, it is the second most powerful gaming CPU after 5950x.
 The only advantage it gets over its big brother is the price.
 CCD layout of ZEN 3 architecture has significantly helped to boost gaming performance.
 In Zen 3 architecture, they have centralized 8 cores-CCX with a single CCD.

-It means instead of two CCX per CCD; Zen 3 architecture features one CCX per CCD.
-This will help in reducing core-to-core latency, and each CCX will have complete access to the L3 32MB cache for a total of 64 MB.
+It means instead of two CCX per CCD, Zen 3 architecture features one CCX per CCD.
+This will reduce core-to-core latency, and each CCX will have complete access to the L3 32MB cache for a total of 64 MB.
 Moreover, AMD engineers claim to provide a 19% boost up in IPC (instruction per cycle), which helps it stand out as one of the most powerful gaming and multi-tasking CPUs.

 Featuring an AM4 platform, the Ryzen 9 5900 is compatible with starting from X470 and B540 or above.
 However, all of you having X470 and B450 motherboards will be able to install them on this CPU after a BIOS update expected in 2021.